SimonSegerblomRex/aoc/README.md

 Local time the puzzles are published 6:00 am.

 ## Retrospective

+### 2025
+...

+### 2024
+This was the first year I managed to solve each puzzle the same day it was published.
+Day 21 was the toughest one getting the recursion right...
+Christmas Eve was also tough

+### 2023
+Day 21 with the stones...

 ### 2022
 The first week I could finish the puzzles before it was time to bring the boys to school.